puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 <div class = "lvm-task-number"><p>Task 4:</p></div>

 Take a look.
-Be sure you're still connected your agent node, then enter:
+(Be sure you're still connected your agent node.)
+Run the following command to ask Puppet to describe a file resource:

     puppet resource file /home/learning/www/hello_puppet.html

-What you see is the Puppet code representation of a resource with the type `file` that corresponds to the file on your system with the path `/home/learning/www/hello_puppet.html":
+What you see is the Puppet code representation of a resource.
+In this case, the resource's type is `file`, and its path is `/home/learning/www/hello_puppet.html":

 ``` puppet